 Away luggage is scratch resistant, has a lifetime warranty, and you can use it to charge your phone.
 The interior makes it easy to pack efficiently.
 You can choose from a variety of sizes and colors, and you can even have it personalized.
 Also, Away is easier on the wallet than Rimowa.
 Carry-ons start at $225.
 For $20 off, click here.

-Last year, the wonderful folks at Tortuga sent us one of their daypacks.
-This ended our search for the perfect backpack, and now it comes everywhere with us.
+The wonderful folks at Tortuga sent us one of their daypacks, ending our search for the perfect backpack.
+It comes everywhere with us.

 I couldn’t agree more with this statement from Tortuga’s website: